haesoljung04/ProductivityTimer/README.md

-# Use the website by copy-pasting the link below into your browser!
+# Use the website by clicking on the link below!
 https://polpettaproductivity.haesoljung.repl.co/